Data-Semi/Survey_HourlyIncomeFactors/README.md

 However, there is some of them are having good income and also keeping there work-life balance good.
 Naturally, I asked myself: Can I be one of them?
 Is it too late for me?
 What should I do for that?
 With these question, I did a brief research with the 2019 Stack Overflow's annual Developer Survey.The survey includes nearly 90,000 developers answer.

 2. Packages Used
 The following packages are required to execute the code in the jupyter notebook.
-They all come with the Anaconda Python distribution
+They all come with the [Anaconda Python distribution](https://www.anaconda.com/distribution/)
 + numpy
 + pandas
 + matplotlib
 + seaborn

+In addition,I used a package for analysis as below.
 + [FeatureSelector](https://github.com/WillKoehrsen/feature-selector)

 3. Data Source